Get the Linkedin stats of Maya Grossman and many LinkedIn Influencers by Taplio.

 Use Taplio to search all-time best posts

-Blending in builds comfort.
-Standing out builds careers.
-I've heard this bad advice so many times: - Work hard - Be patient - Deliver more value - Eventually, you’ll get noticed I tried it, and all I got was frustration.
+I've heard this bad advice so many times: Work hard Be patient Deliver more value Eventually, you’ll get noticed I tried it, and all I got was frustration.
 I was overlooked for executive roles because I didn’t realize this sooner: If you’re not selling yourself, you’re selling yourself short.
-Once I became comfortable with self promotion I went from overlooked to VP.
+Once I became comfortable with self-promotion—I went from overlooked to VP.
 Now I teach all of my clients: Always be selling yourself (ABS) Selling yourself doesn't have to be big or loud.
-One simple way to do it: Start every one-on-one with a win.
-Most of us dive straight into challenges.
-But when you lead with a win, two things happen: 1) You set a positive tone.
-Your manager starts seeing you as a solution-oriented leader.
-2) You normalize self-advocacy.
-The more you share your wins, the easier it gets.
-So go ahead and flip the script.
+Here are 3 unexpected ways to do it: 1) Start every one-on-one with a win → Most people jump straight into problems. → But when you lead with a win, you build confidence and reframe how you're seen.
+2) Use ‘FYI emails’ strategically → Send a short update to your manager’s boss after a big win.
+Keep it tight and cc your manager. → It builds visibility and signals executive-level communication.
+3) Name-drop yourself in meetings → “This connects to the stakeholder map I built last quarter...” → It reinforces your value—without ever sounding like a pitch.
+Most of us think we have to stay humble and let our work speak.
+But if your value isn’t visible, it doesn’t exist.
 I know a lot of us high achievers have a strong resistance to self-advocacy.
 You need to push through that resistance and create the habit of selling yourself.
-Because after a while, it will become second nature and 10x your career growth.
-If you’re not selling yourself, you’re selling yourself short.
-Let's change that: https://lnkd.in/g-bgMJjA
+Because after a while, it becomes second nature—and 10x’s your career growth.
+Don't know how to sell yourself for executive roles?
+Let's change that: https://lnkd.in/grCCCHp3

 Every VP I know mastered this one skill.
 It takes them from overlooked to promoted.
 They made themselves visible.
 Not by being the loudest.
 Not by playing office politics.
 Not by taking credit for others' work.
 But by strategically promoting themselves.
 Because like it or not— Every Director, VP, and C-suite executive got there because leadership saw their potential before they had the title.
 And the ones who didn’t?
 Stayed stuck.
 Got passed over.
 Heard, “We just don’t have the budget for promotions right now.”
-Because hard work doesn’t speak for itself.
-Your actions, your words, your presence— They’re already selling a story about you.
+Here's what you might be missing.
+Your actions, your words, your presence They’re already selling a story about you.
 The real question is: Are you telling the right story?
 Great self-promotion isn’t about being flashy.
 It’s about making sure leadership sees you as the leader you already are.
 One of my favorite ways to do this?
 Create “mini promotion” moments in everyday situations.
-Start your 1:1s with a win Don't be the last to speak Introduce yourself with a strategic story Inside my new 5-Week VP-Ready Challenge, I’ll show you exactly how to do this.
-So you become the obvious choice for promotion in months, not years.
-Join for free here: https://lnkd.in/gzAwA2dE
+Start your 1:1s with a win Don't be the last to speak Introduce yourself with a strategic story Small moments, big shift.
+That’s how you build the perception of readiness.
+Inside my free masterclass I’ll show you exactly how to do this.
+So you become the obvious choice for promotion in months, not years. https://lnkd.in/grCCCHp3

 Content Inspiration, AI, scheduling, automation, analytics, CRM.